 Click Here for Sample #2 - Click Here for corresponding MIDI example

 Studying the bass by isolating practice to one string is one of the hallmarks of many of the great teachers on the east coast.
 First, it immediately forces a student to stop playing patterns.
-Second, playing on a single string forces the tempo down so that different melodic choices must be explored, and third it makes you really think of what notes you are playing.
-The single string study series is a excellent way to help a student hone in on the 'zen' of their instrument.
-It should be stressed that these books are not for the light of heart, they are intense exercises that only give results after many months of practice.
-Therefore if you are serious about exploring the bass and becoming a 'world class' bassist these books are for you.
+Second, playing on a single string forces the tempo down so that different melodic choices must be explored.
+And third, it makes you really think of what notes you are playing.
+The single string study series is an excellent way to help a student hone in on the "zen" of their instrument.
+It should be stressed that these books are not for the light of heart.
+They are intense exercises that only give results after many months of practice.
+Therefore if you are serious about exploring the bass and becoming a world-class bassist, these books are for you.

-This book's purpose it to help a student learn the notes on each string of the 6-string bass guitar.
+This book's purpose is to help a student learn the notes on each string of the -string bass guitar.
 There are some definite right and wrong ways to approach this goal.
 If you are a beginner at trying to read music on the bass guitar you will find it most challenging.
 Stringed instruments are unique in that there are so many places to play the same note.
-For example, the 6-string bass guitar has 5 places to play a B one octave below middle C (there is no B one octave below middle C found on the C string).
-Example One shows the location on middle C on the bass clef and a B one octave below middle C. Example two shows the five places this note can be found.
+For example, the 5-string bass guitar has five places to play a B one octave below middle C. Example One shows the location of middle C on the bass clef and a B one octave below middle C. Example two shows the five places this note can be found.

 You can easily see that this can present a problem for a bassist.
 Just to play one note a decision has to be made on which string to use.

 To further complicate things the bass is a transposing instrument sounding one octave below the written note.
 Therefore if you see the note C one octave below middle C written on the staff you will play the C on the 3rd fret of the A string (see example 3).